rajasegar/ember-tailwind-codemod/README.md

 ## Logs
 There are two log files that will be generated to assist you with Tailwind migration.
 They are
-- UNMAPPED_SELECTORS => Contains the selectors in your CSS for which there is no conversion.
+- `UNMAPPED_SELECTORS.txt` => Contains the selectors in your CSS for which there is no conversion.
-- UNCHANGED_COMPONENTS => Contains the list of component names for which the class attributes are not changed.
+- `UNCHANGED_COMPONENTS.txt` => Contains the list of component names for which the class attributes are not changed.

 By looking at the above files, after running the codemods, you can manually do the migration because the codemod won't be able to do 100% migration of your CSS and some manual intervention is required.